Dried flower crafts – Modern ways with bunches, petals and botanicals

 Straight to blog | Popular topics:

-Wedding inspiration with dry blooms – Choosing petal confetti –
+Wedding inspiration with dry blooms – How to choose petal confetti –

-Make your own dried flower confetti – Lavender wedding theme
+Make your own dried flower confetti – Using lavender as a wedding theme

 How to make hand-tied bouquets – my ideas and tips